modbotstudios/modbot.studio/README.md

 # [modbot.studio](https://modbot.studio)

-this is the official repo for modbot's website, created by yours truly, [@notazury](https://github.com/notazury).
+This is the official repo for modbot's website, created by yours truly, [@notazury](https://github.com/notazury).
+The website is updated irregularly and without any rhythm, updates are made spontaneously from time to time.

-## license
+## License

-this repository is licensed under the [apache-2.0 license](blob/main/LICENSE) and is the intellectual property of [@notazury](https://github.com/notazury).
+This repository is licensed under the [Apache-2.0 License](blob/main/LICENSE) and is the intellectual property of [@notazury](https://github.com/notazury).

-## contribution
+## Contribution

-i currently don't accept contributions from third parties. nevertheless, thank you for your interest.
+I currently don't accept contributions from third parties.
+Nevertheless, thank you for your interest.